Chart Color Schemes

 Surry Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Surry Hills has a notably higher level of educational attainment than the broader national and state averages.
-Among residents aged 15 and above, 62.8% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Surry Hills residents aged 15+ have a higher educational attainment than national and state averages.
+62.8% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
 Bachelor degrees are the most common at 41.1%, followed by postgraduate qualifications (18.1%) and graduate diplomas (3.6%).
-Vocational pathways account for 18.2% of qualifications, with advanced diplomas at 9.9% and certificates at 8.3%.
+Vocational pathways account for 18.2%, with advanced diplomas at 9.9% and certificates at 8.3%.

 Frequently Asked Questions - Education